 Consider walking or cycling if you can, to reduce pressure on the road network.
 If you do need to park your vehicle however, you should seek an alternative parking space whilst the Spaces for People measures are in place.
 This may require you to park further from your destination than normal.
 You may also wish to consider using off-street car parks wherever possible.
 We are currently looking at additional park and stride/park and cycle facilities to boost existing on-street availability, and also at multi-storey car parks.

 Where Spaces for People measures are in place, it is anticipated that we will designate areas for loading/unloading.
 These may be slightly further from your premises than existing facilities.
-Information will appear on these webpages as soon as possible and as the programme progresses.

-Every effort will be made to ensure the needs of disabled people are fully considered in the planning and delivery of Spaces for People measures and the project team will endeavour to ensure that these reflect the considerations identified in the recent briefing paper issued by the Mobility and Access Committee for Scotland (MACS,) as well as taking existing guidance into account in their design.
+Every effort will be made to ensure the needs of disabled people are fully considered in the planning and delivery of Spaces for People measures and the project team will endeavour to ensure that these reflect the considerations identified in the recent briefing paper issued by the Mobility and Access Committee for Scotland (MACS) as well as taking existing guidance into account in their design.

 Our Spaces for People webpages contain the most up to date information available and are frequently updated.
 You can also follow the council's social media feeds and share our posts about the project.